ortus-docs/coldbox-docs/event_handlers/http_security.md

 }
 ```

 > **Note** The key in the structure is the name of the action and the value is a list of allowed HTTP methods.
-If the action is not listed in the structure, then it means allow all.
+If the action is not listed in the structure, then it means allow all HTTP methods.
 That's it!
-Just remember to either use the onError() convention or an exception handler to deal with the security exceptions.
+Just remember to either use the <code>onError()</code> or <code>onInvalidHTTPMethod()</code> method conventions or an exception handler to deal with the security exceptions.